ivandebono/montepython_public_3.2dev_Python3/README.rst

 * *[optional]* You can now use Multi Nest and the CosmoHammer with Monte Python, though you need to install them.
 Please refer to the documentation.

+* On CC-in2p3 cluster:
+Load Python 3 with $ ccenv Python 3.6.7
+Polychord requires GLIBCXX_3.4.21.
+This must be loaded with:
+$ ccenv anaconda 3.6
+followed by
+$ ccenv Python 3.6.7

 The MontePython part
 --------------------